 Many of us were waiting for an LDMOS device for 1296 which might be easy to design for, could be driven with a 10w radio, and would deliver high power.
 That seemed like quite an unrealistic dream, but in August (2017) my favorite supplier asked if I'd be interested in a new device from NXP, the PRF13750H, capable of more than 600w output at 1300Mhz.
 Naturally, I was delighted to hear the news, and once a sample device became available the testing and debugging began...and here are the results from the last prototype I built around this device:

 I was told the PRF13750 is the "pre-production" device issued by NXP to it's distributors for initial sampling and sales; there were a limited amount of them made available, with full-scale production of the MRF13750 (note the prefix change) scheduled for late January or early February (2018).
-They are now available from most of the major distributors in the $315 to $360 range.
+They were available from most of the major distributors in the $315 to $360 range as of that time; NXP recently lowered the cost to around $200.

 Here are two of the other particulars I measured on the prototype; this first one is gain, almost 20db: